 Access Health and Community is still open but there may be changes to the services we offer.

 To find out more visit:

 It is important not to forget your general health and well-being.
 If you need to make an appointment with our team of health professionals, you can book a doctor’s appointment online or call 9810 3000 and arrange appointments with our other services.

-If you do need to use our services, in person, you will need to wear a mask.
+If you are using our services in person, you may need to wear a mask.
 If you don’t have access to masks AccessHC can provide them to you.